 BIOL 383.
-Biology Externship, 3 hours, Mayterm/Summer
+Biology Externship, 3 credits, Mayterm/Summer

-An externship course allowing the Biology major to gain field, laboratory, or work experience in a desired area.
+An externship course allowing the Biology major to gain fi eld, laboratory, or work experience in a desired area.
 Opportunities may include, but not limited to, externships at the Zoo, National and State Parks, laboratories in both academic and industrial settings.
 Prerequisite: instructor's consent.

 BIOL 400.
-Teaching Assistantship, 1-3 hours
+Teaching Assistantship, 1-3 credits